-We recommend the Authority develop a process to review all construction costs capitalized during the year to ensure they are in compliance with GASB accounting and reporting requirements.
-We also recommend management implement a process to review construction costs invoiced several months subsequent to year-end, to ensure proper cut-off and completeness.
+We recommend the Authority implement a process to review construction costs invoiced several months subsequent to year-end, to ensure proper cut-off and completeness.

 Views of Management and Corrective Action Plan

 Management's response is reported in the "Management's Corrective Action Plan" at the end of this report.